gaoming96/TorchFlow/README.md

 **Note that hidden[-1] is the last time step, which can be regard as information we learnt from all the sequence (28 time steps).**

+### Generating shakespeares play (TF)

+The dataset is a period of shakespeares novel.
+We set batch=1, seq=25 (25 letters).
+We generate new chars after given the beginning of words.

+#### Flow:
+1. Input: (1,25,65).
+Totally 65 different chars in this novel.
+Output: (1,25,65), which is input moving forward a letter. eg: `Gaomin` is the input, then `aoming` is the output.
+2. `tf.unstack` to 25@[1,65], then we RNN -> hidden: 25@[1,100].
+3. In each hidden[i], we define linear network (reuse weight for all time step), to get logit: 25@[1,65].
+4. We compute loss of logit: 25@[1,65] and output: 25@[1,65] (sum of all time step).
+5. In train step, we use the current hidden state as the input hidden state in each epic (trained all chars one time), and then clear to 0 in next epic.
+6. For test step, we first give 25 letters.
+Then each step, we choose the highest prob of the 26th letter.
+After that, we abandon the first letter and choose 2-26th letters as the input and repeat.
+We use current hidden state and reuse hidden-output as hidden-input.